Classifying X-ray Binaries: A Probabilistic Approach

 \section{Results}

-Here we present the prediction of the compact object types of those systems in the test set discussed in Section 2 using the model and algorithm discussed in Section 3.
-The predicted class of an XRB is the one with the maximum estimated probability, an approach which can be justified from a decision theoretic view point because the posterior mode is Bayes' estimator under a 0-1 loss function, a reasonable loss function for a classification problem.
+Here, we present predictions of the compact object types of those systems in the test set discussed in Section 2 using the model and algorithm discussed in Section 3.
+The predicted class of an XRB is the one with the maximum estimated probability, an approach that can be justified from a decision theoretic view point because, in the discrete case, the posterior mode is a Bayes estimator under a 0-1 loss function.
 The class with the maximum estimated probability is mathematically equivalent to the class with the maximum number of posterior predictive draws for the class labels: i.e., the posterior predictive mode.

 Table 1 lists the predictions for the 6 systems whose classifications are known in addition to probability estimates and associated standard errors.
-Using this scheme there are no misclassifications for this group of X-ray binary systems.
-Additionally in Table 2 we include the predictions and probability estimates for ``burster" non-pulsing systems, for which there are a number of wrong predictions: 4 out of 6 systems.
+Using this scheme, there are no misclassifications for this group of X-ray binary systems.
+Additionally, in Table 2 we include the predictions and probability estimates for ``burster" non-pulsing systems, for which there are a number of wrong predictions: 4 out of 6 systems.
 In all cases these systems are mistaken for containing black holes.
 Visual inspection of the data is consistent with this result because the regions these systems occupy interferes with the region defined by systems containing black holes: for instance, consider Figure 5 comparing a burster system that is misclassified as a black hole system to a burster system that is not misclassified, where there appears to be significantly more overlap with the black hole system training data for the misclassified system.
 It is also possible that some of these systems are misclassified as non-pulsing neutron star systems in the literature, yet significantly more scientific investigation must be performed in order to verify this possibility.
-Finally in Table 3, we include predictions and probability estimates for unclassified or ambiguously classified XRB systems, for which notably GX 3+1 has a reasonably high estimated probability for being a non-pulsing neutron star system: .7674 with a standard error .0326.
+In Table 3, we include predictions and probability estimates for unclassified or ambiguously classified XRB systems, for which notably GX 3+1 has a reasonably high estimated probability of being a non-pulsing neutron star system: .7674 with a standard error .0326.